- Privacy & security

 If you wish to return an item, for whatever reason, you must first inform Tribal Jewellery of your intention by email and than await our prompt confirmation.

 All returns must be packaged and sent back to Tribal Jewellery in the same way they were sent by us to you.
 Insurance is at the discretion of the purchaser.
-Tribal Jewellery will not be held responsible and we will not provide any compensation for an item which is lost or damaged in transit.
+Tribal Jewellery will not be held responsible, and we will not provide compensation, for an item which is lost or damaged in transit.
 We advise not to use the word “jewellery” in postal documents; words like “metallic appliqué” or “beads” or “fashion product” and “Tribal” instead of “Tribal Jewellery”are safer.

 You may return a piece due to inherent defects within 30 days of receipt.
 As above, you must first notify Tribal Jewellery of your intention and await our confirmation.
 Upon receipt of the item Tribal Jewellery will asses the piece and repair, replace or refund your money, at our discretion.
 Should the piece prove to have an inherent defect Tribal Jewellery will pay the postage costs.
-While we will always endeavour to assist our customers Tribal Jewellery will not be obliged to provide any compensation for an item that has been damaged by misuse or accident or from damage or loss while in transit.
+While we always endeavor to assist our customers Tribal Jewellery will not be obliged to provide compensation for an item that has been damaged by accident or misuse or from damage or loss while in transit.

 Your parcel will be sent within 24 hours of your payment being received into our bank account and we will email you once the parcel has been sent.